edsml-hs1623/Wildfire-Prediction/README.md

 ## Repository Structure

 - **models**:
-  - `ConvLSTM`: Contains the RNN models used for Objective 1.
+  - `ConvLSTM`: Contains the ConvLSTM models used for Objective 1.
   - `GAN`: Contains the Generative models used for Objective 2.

 - **notebooks**: